-Targus will soon release to production the DOCK180 USB 3.1 Generation 1 Universal Docking Station (UDS) with USB Type-C Power Delivery.
+Targus has released to production the DOCK180 USB 3.1 Generation 1 Universal Docking Station (UDS) with USB Type-C Power Delivery shown here.

 A mouthful I know but the point is that the DOCK180 uses the USB protocol for the video over a USB Type-C connector.
 This is preferred because USB protocol is on all USB Type-C host ports.
 USB just works on USB Type-C Gen 1 (aka USB 3.0) or USB Type-C Gen 2, Thunderbolt 3 or Thunderbolt 2, DisplayPort Alternate Mode, HDMI or MHL Alternate Mode, or other Host USB Type-C Alternate Modes.
 That is, you don’t have to worry about the host Type-C port’s capabilities or incompatibilities, the DOCK180 just works!

-The DOCK180 can also be used with USB 3.0 Type-A (traditional host PC connector) via an in-box captured adapter, Targus ACC1104GLX and Type-B ports (often on phones).
-Note: The first production units will ship with an interim loose adapter, Targus ACC1102GLX.
+The DOCK180 can also be used with USB 3.0 Type-A (traditional host PC connector) via an in-box captured adapter cable, Targus ACC1104GLX and Type-B ports (often on phones).
+Note: The first production units will ship with an interim loose adapter dongle, Targus ACC1102GLX.

 Prolific Type-C Power Delivery

 The DOCK180USZ has the same high-performance capabilities as other Targus DisplayLink DL6950 based USB 3.0 docks, but the DOCK180 also has USB Type-C Power Delivery (PD) on its Upstream Facing Port (UFP).